“See what’s on the other side.” – U2

 Today’s featured video is not my favorite U2 song by any means.
 It’s not even my favorite song on “The Joshua Tree” album (“Where the Streets Have No Name” holds that distinction).
 Somehow though it seemed appropriate as I wandered my way into this post not knowing which direction it would take me.

 The song didn’t even break the top 40 in the U.S., and was the fourth single released from the album.
 As much as I love this song, everytime I listen to it I just feel like there’s something missing.
 Maybe it’s the fact that it’s the shortest song on the album coming in at just under three minutes in length leaving a bit of longingness for more.
 Whatever it is it just feels like it could have been more.
-Nonetheless I still love it, and here is the video for “In God’s Country…”
+Nonetheless I still love it, and here is a live performance by the band of “In God’s Country…”

 Just for fun, I thought I’d rank my favorite Joshua Tree songs in order, because who doesn’t like a good list for debating unimportant things like this?
 I will preface this list with the fact that it has changed many times throughout the years, and probably will continue to.
 That’s another sign for me of a truly great album.
 It’s always dynamic.
 I’ve been listening again to this album a lot since the announcement of the tour, and here’s what has been appealing to me now, and keep in mind that this album is like a NBA all-star game – even the 11th player is awesome: